 A hamster has an abscess as a result of a bacterial infection which gains entry into the hamster's body from a wound.
 Reasons why the wound may have formed itself are: from a hamster fight and if the hamster fell from the cage.

 One of the symptoms of an abscess is a swelling which may enlarge by time and rupture to release smelly thick creamy pus.

 A hamster's abscess may be drained by a vet that treats hamsters.
 After the abscess is left to drain, it should be then be cleaned twice daily with a good antiseptic such as Tamodine (Vetark Professional).
 Care must be taken after to make sure that re-occurence does not take place.

-The most common signs of hamster moles are due to old age.
+The most common reason for a hamster developing a mole or two is due to old age.

 When a hamster is older than 1 year, it's natural that some changes in the hamster's body take place and thus a mole may appear.

 A hamster mole is nothing to be alarmed of, it's normal and it's mostly due to old age.
 A hamster with a mole may live a normal hamster life with a normal diet and normal hamster routine.